 How is Discretionary income calculated?

-To calculate your discretionary income, start with adding up your monthly essential expenses, including fixed costs, like rent and insurance, and variable costs, like food.
+To calculate your discretionary income, start by adding up your monthly essential expenses, including fixed costs, like rent and insurance, and variable costs, like food.
 Subtract the total from your monthly after-tax income (in other words, the amount in your monthly paychecks, after your employer deducts for taxes).
 That’s your discretionary income, the amount you have for non-essential “wants.”

 In short, discretionary income equals gross income minus taxes and necessary expenses.

 If you have student loan payments, discretionary income is an important calculation.
-The Department of Education uses it to set your repayment plan and on how much you should pay every month.
+The Department of Education uses it to set your repayment plan and how much you should pay every month.

 In short, disposable income equals gross income minus Income taxes